 People this product is NOT a leave in condtioner...
 Stop giving it bad review because you're too stupid and bought a styling product.
 It's even states on bottle it's a Humidity Defying Leave-In Crème.
 Also to everyone crying about it "feeling" like a styling product in their hair, guess what?

 My hair is medium length and layered.
 It's coarse, thick, wavy, and dull.
 This is the only product that makes it shinier, healthier-looking, and provides a bit of hold so it's not so frizzy.
 I wash my hair 2-3 times a week, using either a vegan shampoo or dandruff shampoo.
 After I get out of the shower, I rub one pump of this creme between my hands and scrunch it through my hair, concentrating on the ends (don't put it on your roots).
-I don't straighten or curl my hair, so this product accentuates the natural waviness and keeps the strands together.
+I don't straighten or curl my hair, so this product accentuates the natural waviness and gives my hair volume, shine and texture.
 Almost like a gel, but not crispy.
 Also, I live in the desert, so this is good for dry weather as well.
 I would recommend this to people who have medium-long, thick, and wavy hair.

 Not great for softness.But it's not particularly moisturizing.
 In fact, it makes my hair feel a little dry and stiff.